oskarlh/invoices/README.md

 ## Dark mode

-The app uses different colours when a user has enabled a dark theme for thier operating system.
+The app uses different colours when a user has enabled a dark theme for their operating system.

 ## Two languages